wwingyou/mybuild/README.md

 # mybuild

-This is a java build tool made only for me. haha.
+This is a java build tool made only for me.

 ## Usage